Discretionary Trusts Print

 No further tax is payable by the beneficiary.
 In the event that the beneficiary is not liable to income tax, because his personal allowances exceed his income, or he is liable to tax at rates below 45% he will be entitled to a repayment of all, or part of the tax deducted by the trustees at the RAT.

-IHT arising on the creation of a discretionary trust during the settlor’s lifetime is charged at half the death rates, so that after using the lifetime allowance, the balance of the value transferred is charged to IHT at 20%.
-Where transfers have not been made during the past 7 years, a discretionary trust may be created using the lifetime allowance of up to £325,000 during 2016/17 without giving rise to an immediate IHT liability.
-This falls out of account after 7 years, reinstating the full lifetime allowance (assuming no further transfers are made in the intervening years).
+IHT arising on the creation of a discretionary trust during the settlor’s lifetime is charged at half the death rates, so that after using the Nil-rate band, the balance of the value transferred is charged to IHT at 20%.
+Where transfers have not been made during the previous 7 years, a discretionary trust may be created using the Nil-rate band of up to £325,000 without giving rise to an immediate IHT liability.
+This transfer falls out of account after 7 years, reinstating the full Nil-rate band, assuming no further transfers are made in the intervening years.
 In the event of the settlor’s death occurring within the 7 year period, a further charge to IHT may arise.

-It is worth mentioning here that certain non-domiciliaries who benefit from exemption to IHT in respect of their overseas assets on death under beneficial double tax treaties (individuals whose domicile is in France, India, Italy or Pakistan) do not obtain any treaty benefit from lifetime transfers into trusts, irrespective of where the assets are situated if they have been resident in the UK for 17 out of the past 20 years at the time the settlement is made. (more than 15 out of the past 20 years for settlements created after 5 April 2017.)
+It is worth mentioning here that certain non-domiciliaries who benefit from exemption to IHT in respect of their overseas assets on death under beneficial double tax treaties (individuals whose domicile is in France, India, Italy or Pakistan) do not obtain any treaty benefit from lifetime transfers into trusts, irrespective of where the assets are situated if they have been resident in the UK for more than 15 out of the past 20 years at the time the settlement is made.
 Although these treaties provide for relief on death there is no corresponding relief for lifetime transfers.

 In the event that a gain arises on the transfer of assets into a discretionary trust, the transferor may elect to hold-over the gain so that the CGT liability on the transfer to the trustees is deferred until such time as the trustees dispose of the assets.
 This relief is provided to compensate for the immediate charge to IHT on the creation of Discretionary Trusts, to avoid a double taxation charge arising.